ACRATHNAYAKA/java-learning-path/src/oop/encapsulation/exercise01/README.md

-# Java OOP: Encapsulation and Data Validation Challenge 🛡️
+# Java oop: Encapsulation and Data Validation Challenge 🛡️

 ## 📌 Problem Description
 In Object-Oriented Programming, protecting the internal state of an object is crucial.
 This project demonstrates a common real-world scenario where we need to manage a **Book** entity while ensuring that no invalid data (like negative prices or empty titles) enters the system.